Steven Dux Marketing Psychology: How to Sell A $7500 Course

 If you’re in sales or marketing, knowing how to use the framing technique and differentiate yourself from competitors can have a huge impact.

 Although I haven’t discussed it in this post, Steven also uses storytelling very effectively in his marketing materials.
-I discuss the power of story telling in several other posts, including Diabetes Freedom and Leptitox.
+I discuss the power of storytelling in several other posts, including Diabetes Freedom and Leptitox.

 If you want to learn how other ‘gurus’ persuade customers to spend thousands on their courses and programs, take a look at some of my other reviews below.
 I reveal the exact marketing psychology strategies used by these gurus to sell millions.
+If you’re interested in other penny stock gurus, I wrote an entire post analysing Timothy Sykes marketing strategy.